It can be tough to qualify for life insurance as a senior, let alone find an affordable rate.

 I am even running across companies that allow you to have blood pressure readings as high as 150/90 or companies that don’t consider your family history issues and will enable you to get the best rates.

-Since life insurance can be such a competitive market, hopefully, these underwriting changes will become an industry standard and benefit all seniors.
+Since life insurance for diabetics and seniors in general can be such a competitive market, hopefully, these underwriting changes will become an industry standard and benefit all seniors.

 Since life insurance for senior citizens has become a niche for a few life insurance companies, you should consider taking a look at the best rates available today.